ahmad-zurih/rag-framework/readme.md

 4.  **Add a vector database:**

-    *   Edit the file `config/embedding_config.py` where you can add the path for the data that needs to be used for the embedding vector database.
+    *   Edit the file `config/embedding_config.py`.
+This file controls how your documents are processed and how embeddings are generated (either locally or via API).

     Here's a breakdown of the editable parameters in the file: